Taylor Swift Can Shake Off Wedding Costs — But Most Couples Can't: The Price of Getting Married in 2025

 Weddings have always been pricey, but 2025 is setting new records.

-According to industry data, the national average cost of a wedding is now $35,000–$38,000, with some metro areas (like New York City or San Francisco) pushing well over $50,000.
+According to industry data, the national average cost of a wedding is now $35,000 to $38,000, with some metro areas (such as New York City or San Francisco) pushing well above $50,000.

 Here’s where the money typically goes:

-- Venue rental: $12,000+
+- Venue rental: $12,000-plus

-- Catering (per person): $80–$150
+- Catering (per person): $80 to $150

-- Open bar: $3,000–$6,000
+- Open bar: $3,000 to $6,000

-- Photographer/videographer: $4,000+
+- Photographer/videographer: $4,000-plus

-- Florals and decor: $3,500+
+- Florals and decor: $3,500-plus

-- Wedding attire: $2,000–$4,000
+- Wedding attire: $2,000 to $4,000

-- Entertainment: $2,500–$5,000
+- Entertainment: $2,500 to $5,000

 Inflation hasn’t helped.
 Rising costs for food, alcohol and flowers (blame global supply chain issues and extreme weather) have made even simple weddings more expensive.

-Want to cut costs with a “DIY” approach?
+Want to cut costs with a do-it-yourself (DIY) approach?
 Be mindful that time, energy and hidden fees (like rentals and labor) can quickly add up, especially if you’re planning during peak season.
-But a DIY approach doesn’t have to mean doing everything yourself.
-Rather, it can add a personal and cost-saving touch in the right places.

 For example, maybe the couple skips the high-end bakery and invites a skilled home baker to do a tasting for reception desserts.
-Or they partner with a newer florist or photographer who offers discounts in exchange for portfolio-building.
+Perhaps they partner with a newer florist or photographer who offers discounts in exchange for portfolio-building.

 Don’t forget the honeymoon

-And unlike weddings, honeymoons are typically paid for solely by the couple, though some modern registries now let guests “sponsor” excursions or airfare.
+Unlike weddings, honeymoons are typically paid for solely by the couple, though some modern registries now let guests “sponsor” excursions or airfare.
 Parents and grandparents who want to make a meaningful contribution can often help here.

-Covering a few nights’ lodging, gifting airline miles or even scouting out great travel deals can be a wonderful gesture that lifts some of the financial load while adding a personal touch of support.
+Covering a few nights’ lodging, gifting airline miles or scouting out great travel deals can be a wonderful gesture that lifts some of the financial load while adding a personal touch of support.

 When couples look back years later, they won’t remember the exact catering bill or chair rental price, but they will remember that once-in-a-lifetime trip.